strwberrysh0rtcake/strwberrysh0rtcake/README.md

 • i get attached to my friends easily and make unfunny jokes with my closest/fav ones , if u aren't comfortable with it please whisp or say it to me , idm !

+• i also flirt with some of my friends , if u arent comf with it please tell me!

 • i write alot of incorrect words
 ##
 ## dnis